sharontherese/latin-mass-funeral/content/prayers-for-the-dead/index.md

 +++

-_Artwork: Lodovico Carracci,"An Angel Frees the Souls of Purgatory."_
+_Artwork: Lodovico Carracci, "An Angel Frees the Souls of Purgatory."_

-_Eternal rest give unto him, 0 Lord, And let perpetual light shine upon him.
+_Eternal rest give unto him, O Lord, And let perpetual light shine upon him.
 May he rest in peace.
 Amen.
 May his soul and all the souls of the faithful departed rest in peace.
 Amen._

 # About